Victorian Period Tilework

 CAP MOULDINGS

-Terminating the wainscot was typically a simple, elegant profile which included miter-less inside corner transitions and end stops at door and window intersections.
+Terminating the wainscot was typically a simple, elegant P-cap moulding which included miter-less inside corner transitions and end stops at door and window intersections.

 CERAMIC ACCESSORIES